 Hoteliers In Other Parts Of Himachal Have Resumed Operations

-However, in the rest of Himachal Pradesh, the hoteliers have decided to resume their operations.
-The government also allowed bars and restaurants to open earlier this month subject to strict regulations on social distancing.
+In the rest of Himachal Pradesh, the hoteliers have resumed their operations.
+The government also allowed bars and restaurants to open subject to strict regulations on social distancing.
 The lifting of these restrictions saw a massive rush of people driving to Himachal Pradesh and Shimla.